andyfec/andyfec/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hey there! </h1>

 ###

-<p align="justify"> My name is Andréa Fechner (she/her).
-I am a medicinal chemist with a master's degree in Business Administration, focusing on finance and marketing.
+<p align="justify">I am Andréa Fechner, I am a medicinal chemist with a master's degree in Business Administration, focusing on finance and marketing.
 Currently, I work in finance as a business analyst and have a keen interest in marketing and financial modelling for my PhD thesis.

 ###